easystats/modelbased/README.md

 slopes will be estimated.
 Since these packages support a wider range of models - including generalized linear models, mixed models, and Bayesian models - `{modelbased}` also inherits the support for such models.

+## Citation

+If this package helped you, please consider citing as follows:

+Makowski, D., Ben-Shachar, M. S., Wiernik, B. M., Patil, I., Thériault, R., & Lüdecke, D. (2025). modelbased: An R package to make the most out of your statistical models through marginal means, marginal effects, and model predictions.
+Journal of Open Source Software, 10(109), 7969. doi:
+10.21105/joss.07969

 ## Code of Conduct